tronprotocol/documentation-en/docs/mechanism-algorithm/shielded-TRC20-contract.md

 1.&nbsp;The sender needs to create an ordianry account by api.
 The account is used to trigger the shielded TRC-20 contract, so it should has some trx to pay the transaction fee.

-2.&nbsp;The sender shoud create the shielded address, which is used to send and receive the shielded TRC-20 notes.
+2.&nbsp;The sender should create the shielded address, which is used to send and receive the shielded TRC-20 notes.

 3.&nbsp;The sender calls the api to create shielded TRC-20 contract parameters for `mint`, `transfer` and `burn`.